 They will be the familiarity anchor when you take your pup out to meet other people.
 If your familiar friend is present, your German Shepherd will feel less anxious around people he sees for the first time.

 Once your German Shepherd puppy is familiar with human norms, you can focus on intraspecies socializing.
-Dogs aren’t born asocial, and puppies of a litter don’t fight like grown-up dogs without adequate socialization do.
+Dogs aren’t born asocial, and puppies in a litter don’t fight like grown-up dogs without adequate socialization.

 To socialize a one-year-old German Shepherd, you must gradually expose him to indirect social stimuli by taking him on walks, having guests over, and making him feel secure about his status with you.
 A confident German Shepherd is one ready to go to a dog park.